 You cannot afford to showcase a flabby, weak, fat butt.
 It will surprise you how much attention your butt will get once you make it look round, firm, and sexy.

 You will notice how many people see you leave the room as you walk away.
 What has been your experience with bodyweight glute exercises?
-Would you mind sharing in the comments below so others can learn from your experience?
+If you or someone you know is considering bodybuilding, share this article on Facebook or Twitter so that others can learn more about building muscle.